emberjs/rfcs/text/0813-template-layering.md

    ```

    **Note**: In static initializer block isn't required here (though it is a
    standard JavaScript feature).
-The `template()` function can wrap around the
+The `template()` function can also be applied
-   class, or be applied after the class has been declared.
+   after the class has been declared.
+If available, the static initializer
+   block allows the closest placement to the `<template>` equivalent (nested
+   inside the class body) which is why it is preferred.

+   **Note**: When used in this form, the function returns/passes through the
+   target supplied in the third argument (the component class).

 In these small snippets, the scope bindings may look very verbose compared to
 the size of the templates, but in real-world templates, the ratio will improve.